Tuesday, October 18, 2022

 You can follow the progress of the shower at the IMO Orionids live page.

 If you decide to get up, allow at least 5 minutes for your eyes to adjust, and be patient, it may be several minutes before you are rewarded with you first meteor, then a couple will come along in quick succession.

 Choose a viewing spot where you can see a large swathe of sky without trees or buildings getting in the way, or with street-lights getting in your eyes.
 The darker the spot the better (but do be sensible, don't choose a spot in an unsalubrious park for example).
-Look to the north-east, and the distinctive red star Betelgeuse below the saucepan will be easy to spot.
+Look to the north-east, and the distinctive red star Betelgeuse below the saucepan will be easy to spot with red Mars just below it.
 The meteors should originate just below here.
 However, let your eyes roam a bit to pick up meteors that begin their "burn" a fair distance from the radiant.

 A lawn chair or something similar will make your observing comfortable (or a picnic rug spread on the ground and a nice pillow), and having a Thermos of hot coffee, tea or chocolate to swig while watching will increase your comfort.
 (Here's some hints on dark adaption of your eyes so you can see meteors better).

-The following table show the predicted peak rates at around 5 am local time on the mornings of the 21st, 22nd and 23rd of October for a number of cities under dark sky conditions (rates under suburban or city light conditions will be lower).
-Rates will be similar at the same latitude as these cities, and rates will be intermediate at spots between these cities (eg Sydney will be a roughly the Same as Perth).
+The following table shows the predicted peak rates at around the peak maximum local time (roughly 2 hours before local sunrise on the mornings of the 21st, 22nd and 23rd of October for a number of cities under dark sky conditions (rates under suburban or city light conditions will be lower).
+Rates will be similar at the same latitude as these cities, and rates will be intermediate at spots between these cities.

 Here is the near-real time satellite view of the clouds http://satview.bom.gov.au/